Rosie O'Donnell: Marriages and children

 O'Donnell adopted her first child, Parker Jaren O'Donnell, as an infant in 1995.
 Later, Kelli Carpenter also adopted Parker.
 Parker is an aficionado of military history and in 2011 successfully lobbied his mother to send him to Valley Forge Military Academy.

 On February 26, 2004, O'Donnell married Carpenter, a former Nickelodeon marketing executive, in San Francisco two weeks after Mayor Gavin Newsom authorized the granting of marriage licenses to same-sex couples.
-Her decision to go to San Francisco to marry Carpenter was seen as a show of defiance against then-President George W. Bush over his support for the Federal Marriage Amendment.
+Her decision to marry Carpenter in San Francisco was seen as a show of defiance against then-President George W. Bush over his support for the Federal Marriage Amendment.
 She said in 2004, "We were both inspired to come here after the sitting President made the vile and hateful comments he made ...
 [O]ne thought ran through my mind on the plane out here – with Liberty and Social justice for all."
-The couple was married by San Francisco Treasurer Susan Leal, one of the city's highest ranking lesbian officials, and serenaded by the San Francisco Gay Men's Chorus.
+The couple was married by San Francisco Treasurer Susan Leal, one of the city's highest-ranking lesbian officials, and serenaded by the San Francisco Gay Men's Chorus.
 O'Donnell said during the trial over Rosie magazine she had decided to marry Carpenter, in part because even though they acted as spouses they legally were no closer than friends: "We applied for spousal privilege and were denied it by the state.
 As a result, everything that I said to Kelli, every letter that I wrote her, every e-mail, every correspondence and conversation was entered into the record ...
 I am now and will forever be a total proponent of gay marriage."

 Carpenter and O'Donnell have four children together.
-In 2000, the family took in a foster child Mia (born in 1997), and announced intentions to adopt her.
-In 2001, the state of Florida removed Mia from their home, and O'Donnell has since worked extensively to bring an end to the Florida law prohibiting same-sex family adoption.
+In 2000, the family took in foster child Mia (born in 1997), and announced intentions to adopt her.
+In 2001, the State of Florida removed Mia from their home, and O'Donnell has since worked extensively to bring an end to the Florida law prohibiting same-sex family adoption.